Our service statement

 How to contact us

-You will be able to contact us by email via firstname.lastname@example.org, phone on 1800 936 637, by text in response to messages from us or through social media sites such as Facebook and LinkedIn.
+You will be able to contact us by email via email@example.com, phone on 1800 936 637, by text in response to messages from us or through social media sites such as Facebook and LinkedIn.the use of social media is done at your own risk, please exercise caution regarding the confidentiality of message content.

 You can request an appointment at any time to see your Personal Adviser, or you can “drop in” to any of our offices to use our facilities to help your job search.
 You will also be able to access some of these facilities from your home computer.
 Our main office opening hours are 9am to 5pm, Monday to Friday.